maziac/binary-file-viewer/assets/help/help.md

 Similar to ```read``` you can use ```readBits``` to read an amount of bits.
 After usage of ```readBits``` the ```get...``` functions will operate on the bits instead of the bytes.

+If bits are read the display of the size changes and displays an additional dot, e.g. ".5" for bit 5 or ".7-4" to indicate the bit range 7-4.

 Note: If you read at least one bit of a byte, the next ```read``` will start on the next byte.

 ### Endianness